pryazhnikov/php-brief-changelog/README.md

 ### 30 Nov 2017: PHP 7.2.0 was released

+#### Added
+* A new type, `object`, has been introduced that can be used for (contravariant) parameter typing and (covariant) return typing of any objects.

+#### Changed
+* Parameter types from overridden methods and from interface implementations may now be omitted.
+* Abstract methods can now be overridden when an abstract class extends another abstract class
+* Shared extensions no longer require their file extension (.so for Unix or .dll for Windows) to be specified.
+This is enabled in the php.ini file, as well as in the `dl()` function.
+* The MCrypt extension has now been moved out of the core to PECL.
+Given the mcrypt library has not seen any updates since 2007, its usage is highly discouraged.
+Instead, either the [OpenSSL](http://php.net/manual/en/book.openssl.php) or [Sodium](http://php.net/manual/en/book.sodium.php) extension should be used.
+* Unquoted strings that are non-existent global constants are taken to be strings of themselves.
+This behaviour used to emit an E_NOTICE, but will now emit an E_WARNING.
+In the next major version of PHP, an Error exception will be thrown instead.

+#### Deprecated
+* The `__autoload()` method has been deprecated because it is inferior to `spl_autoload_register()`
+* Given the security issues of `create_function()` function, this dated function has been deprecated.
+The preferred alternative is to use anonymous functions.
+* `each()` function is far slower at iteration than a normal foreach, and causes implementation issues for some language changes.
+It has therefore been deprecated.

+#### Removed
+* The `sql.safe_mode` ini setting has now been removed.

 ### 01 Dec 2016: PHP 7.1.0 was released

 ### 21 Jul 2016: the end of life date for PHP 5.5